|

 - BELLE:

-used in compound names, sometimes in the abbreviated form -bel.
+It is often used in compound names, sometimes in the abbreviated form -bel.

 - BELLINDA:

-English variant of German Belinda, meaning "beautiful serpent."
+English variant spelling of German Belinda, meaning "bright

 - BELLONA:

-name of a goddess of war, derived from the Latin word bellum, meaning
+Roman name derived from the Latin word bellum ("to fight"),

 Mars and Ares and may have been the Romans' first war deity.
 In art she is

 usually depicted wearing a helmet and carrying a weapon.
+She is equated with

 - BELPHOEBE:

-"Beautiful Phoebe."
-English literary name (from Spencer's Faerie
+English literary name from Spencer's Faerie

 - BELYNDA:

-English variant of German Belinda, meaning "beautiful serpent."
+English variant spelling of German Belinda, meaning "bright

 - BENEDETTA: